Mary Augusta Mullikin: Early life

-Mary Mullikin's formal art training was at the Cincinnati Art Academy, followed by studies in Paris under James Whistler at the Académie Carmen, and in London under Walter Crane.
 From 1901 to 1921, she was an Art Professor at Lasell Seminary for Young Women (now Lasell College) in Newton, MA.
-In 1920 she left Boston for a six month visit with her elder sister Katherine and Katherine's husband, Edward Kingston Lowry, an export-import merchant and property manager affiliated with the Methodist Mission, in the Lowries' home in Tianjin, China.
-Mullikin's six month stay in Tianjin eventually extended to 26 years.
+In 1920 she left Boston for a six-month visit with her elder sister Katherine and Katherine's husband, Edward Kingston Lowry, an export-import merchant and property manager affiliated with the Methodist Mission, in the Lowries' home in Tianjin, China.
+Mullikin's six-month stay in Tianjin eventually extended to 26 years.

 Travels in China

 Mullikin travelled widely in China and to Korea and Japan during the 1930s.
 She published a book via the Librairie française, a Peking publishing firm, on early Buddhist sculptures.
 She then set to writing a book about the sacred Daoist and Buddhist mountains and travelled an estimated 10,000 kilometres through China.

 Due to health problems Mullikin did not travel again in China.
 She devoted herself to the care of her sister Katherine.
 In July 1937 the Japanese occupation began, and Mullikin and the Lowries were trapped in Tianjin until the end of World War II.
 Turned out of her home, Mullikin survived by staying with Swiss friends, and by painting pictures of Chinese ancestors from old photographs, and by selling property.
 She was finally repatriated in 1946.

 She sold a number of her paintings to members of the International community located in Tianjin, between 1920 and the start of World War II.